1. I am a new club president/registrar. How do I go about registering my club?

 12. What do the colors mean that determine sections? >

 It depends on the age group.
-In U10 - Fall U11 they mean nothing.
-These teams are grouped geographically.
+In U10 - Fall U11 usually have 2 top sections, Blue & Green.
+Teams are placed in these sections at the request of the coaches.
+After that teams are grouped geographically.
 Spring U11 teams are regrouped based on fall results with several sections for each level.

 U12 and U13 sections are grouped in terms of strength and are arranged alphabetically, with Blue being the strongest, then Green and so on.